 - Hosting a biennial retreat

-The EAM was formally inaugurated in 2009, at the 3rd FEMS Congress in the Swedish city of Gothenburg, with 100 founding members.
-Since then, the Academy’s membership has grown to around 160 experts from over 25 different countries, representing the numerous and diverse branches of microbiology in Europe.
+The EAM was formally inaugurated in 2009, at the 3rd FEMS Congress in the Swedish city of Gothenburg, with 100 founding fellows.
+Since then, the Academy’s fellowship has grown to around 160 experts from over 25 different countries, representing the numerous and diverse branches of microbiology in Europe.

 For more information about the EAM’s history, click here.

 - Jörg Vogel (2021-current)

 - Jörg Hacker (2009-2012)